mahavedalla/mahavedalla/docs/questions/akusala/whether-there-can-be-pleasure-in-doing-evil.md

-# Whether there can be pleasure in doing evil?
+Question: Whether there can be pleasure in doing evil?
 Category: Akusala
 Sutta References: -
 Tags: Sukha